 AI Engine performance validation requires the generators to be able to generate data at required throughput and checkers to be able to sink data at required throughput.
 As each stream interface between the AI Engine and programmable logic can operate at 4 Gb/s, if the performance validation metrics are not met, you can modify the interface to widen the bus and reduce the frequency.
 For example, a 64-bit/500 MHz between the AI Engines and PL can be modified to 128b/250 MHz interface without jeopardizing the performance of entire system.
 Such decisions can be made only after performance validation of Kernels 2 and 4 independently.
-For more information, see this link in the AI Engine Tools and Flows User Guide (UG1076).
+For more information, see the Performance Analysis of AI Engine Graph Application in the AI Engine Documentation flow of the Vitis Unified Software Platform Documentation (UG1416).

 The AI Engine tools include APIs to measure throughput of each interface in the AI Engine-PL shim interface without any additional hardware.
 This is the easiest method to get an idea of the performance numbers between the AI Engine and PL.
-For more information, see this link in the AI Engine Tools and Flows User Guide (UG1076).
+For more information, see the Performance Analysis of AI Engine Graph Application in the AI Engine Documentation flow of the Vitis Unified Software Platform Documentation (UG1416).

 There are two approaches to generating enough bandwidth for the AI Engine: